-For faculty members who are in the process of writing a proposal for a short-term off-campus program for January 2015, the following is intended to help you better understand the Academic Review Committee for International Education (ARCIE) processes for: 1.
-Approving UST and UMAIE sponsored courses and 2.
-Selecting the courses that are approved to travel off-campus annually, as the University/Administration and the International Education Center balances managing risk and resources.
+For faculty members who are in the process of writing a proposal for a short-term off-campus program, the following is intended to help you better understand the Academic Review Committee for International Education (ARCIE) processes for approving UST and UMAIE sponsored courses.

-First, as you know, your faculty proposal is due October 14, 2013.
-Once, we have received your proposal, all committee members will carefully review the proposal and discuss whether it will be approved by ARCIE.
-According to current ARCIE policies and procedures, the main focus of this review is to ensure your course has integrated intercultural and experiential learning.
-While ARCIE’s purpose is not to access the academic content of the course (this is the responsibility of the academic chair, dean and curriculum committee), a successful and high quality off-campus program fully integrates traditional academic content, experiential teaching methods, intercultural learning and sound logistics.
+Once we have received your proposal, all committee members will carefully review the proposal and discuss whether it will be approved by ARCIE.
+According to current ARCIE policies and procedures, the main focus of this review is to ensure your course has sufficient rational for going to the proposed location(s), and integrated intercultural and experiential learning.
+While ARCIE’s purpose is not to assess the academic content of the course (this is the responsibility of the academic chair, dean and curriculum committee), a successful and high quality off-campus program fully integrates traditional academic content, experiential teaching methods, intercultural learning and sound logistics.
 Thus, in order for a proposal to be approved by ARCIE, members of the committee read the proposals and discuss the following:

-- Similarly, does your course proposal justify why the course needs to be taught off-campus?
+- Does the course proposal justify why the course needs to be taught off-campus?
 How are learning objectives and student learning enhanced by the location(s)?

-- ARCIE also reviews the integrated syllabus for: contact hours, number of days, and if evaluation methods are clear.
-ARCIE will also consider the proposal’s learning objectives and consider whether they are clear and attainable within the time and logistic constraints identified in the proposal.
+- ARCIE reviews the integrated syllabus for: contact hours, number of days, and if evaluation methods are clear.
+ARCIE will also consider the proposal’s learning objectives and consider whether they are clear and attainable within the time and logistical constraints identified in the proposal.

 - Is the proposal complete?
 A common mistake is the lack of a detailed integrated syllabus.
 Syllabi with just dates and locations with little attempt to demonstration how the location enhances learning objectives are difficult for ARCIE to evaluate for intercultural learning and justification for the course to be off-campus.

 To help you with this review process, ARCIE recommends that proposals which are new or have significant changes take advantage of our pre-review process.
-To take advantage of this pre-review process, please submit your proposals to ARCIE co-chairs (Katherina Glac or Suzanne Wisniewski) by September 26th.
+To take advantage of this pre-review process, please submit your proposals to ARCIE@stthomas.edu at least four weeks prior to the final deadline.
 In this pre-review process, ARCIE members will read your proposal and provide you with detailed feedback before the final proposal deadline.